MRO (Mass in Running Order)

 MTPLM (Maximum Technically Permissible Laden Mass)

-The legal maximum a caravan can weigh once you’ve added all your luggage and equipment.
+The legal maximum a caravan or motorhome can weigh once you’ve added all your luggage and equipment.

-How much luggage and equipment the caravan can carry.
+How much luggage and equipment the caravan or motorhome can carry.

 The bit at the very front of the caravan that connects to the towing vehicle.

 Located next to the hitch, the jockey wheel is lowered into position when the caravan is detached from your tow vehicle but raised and made secure when the caravan is being towed.

 The weight, or downward force, of the caravan’s hitch on your vehicle’s tow ball.

 Usually marked with your pitch number, the peg indicates where the off-side rear of your caravan or motorhome needs to be when pitched to make sure everyone on the campsite is equally spaced out.

 Fitted to each corner, the steadies wind down to keep your caravan level when it’s not attached to your tow vehicle.

 Should your car and caravan become separated while towing, the breakaway cable is designed to apply the caravan brakes to stop it running away.

 A large roll along, fresh water carrier to supply your caravan or motorhome with running water.
 Usually around 40L in capacity.